Home DFS SB OD SDN DFSM THP $5

 In 1999, "Mumford" was released by Touchstone Pictures; Lawrence Kasdan (director/screenplay); Loren Dean, Hope Davis, Jason Lee, Alfre Woodard, Mary McDonnell, Martin Short, David Paymer, Pruitt Taylor Vince, Jane Adams, Zooey Deschanel, Ted Danson, Kevin Tighe, Dana Ivey, Jason Ritter, Elisabeth Moss, Robert Stack, Simon Helberg, Kelly Monaco, Kirk Fox, Hélène Cardona, Priscilla Barnes, Eddie McClintock, Lucie Laurier, Charles Okun, Holt McCallany; Comedy, Drama; Live Action

-In 2004, "First Daughter" was released by 20th Century Fox / Regency Enterprises; Forest Whitaker (director); Jessica Bendinger, Kate Kondell (screenplay); Katie Holmes, Marc Blucas, Amerie, Michael Keaton, Margaret Colin, Lela Rochon Fuqua, Michael Milhoan, Dwayne Adway, Barry Livingston, Steve Tom, Peter White, Parry Shen, Marilyn McIntyre, Teck Holmes, Justine Wachsberger, Andy Umberger, Kent Shocknek, Vera Wang, Conan O'Brien, Joan Rivers, Melissa Rivers, Jay Leno, Forest Whitaker; Romance, Comedy;
+In 2004, "First Daughter" was released by 20th Century Fox / Regency Enterprises; Forest Whitaker (director); Jessica Bendinger, Kate Kondell (screenplay); Katie Holmes, Marc Blucas, Amerie, Michael Keaton, Margaret Colin, Lela Rochon Fuqua, Michael Milhoan, Dwayne Adway, Barry Livingston, Steve Tom, Peter White, Parry Shen, Marilyn McIntyre, Teck Holmes, Justine Wachsberger, Andy Umberger, Kent Shocknek, Vera Wang, Conan O'Brien, Joan Rivers, Melissa Rivers, Jay Leno, Forest Whitaker; Romance, Comedy, Drama

-In 2004, "The Last Shot" was released by Touchstone Pictures / Mandeville Films; Jeff Nathanson (director/screenplay); Matthew Broderick, Alec Baldwin, Toni Collette, Calista Flockhart, Ray Liotta, Tim Blake Nelson, James Rebhorn, Tony Shalhoub, Stanley Anderson, W. Earl Brown, Ian Gomez, Buck Henry, Evan Jones, Tom McCarthy, Glenn Morshower, Jon Polito, Troy Winbush, Russell Means, Pat Morita, Joan Cusack, Robert Evans, Judy Greer, Eric Roberts, Shoshannah Stern; Action, Comedy;
+In 2004, "The Last Shot" was released by Touchstone Pictures / Mandeville Films; Jeff Nathanson (director/screenplay); Matthew Broderick, Alec Baldwin, Toni Collette, Calista Flockhart, Ray Liotta, Tim Blake Nelson, James Rebhorn, Tony Shalhoub, Stanley Anderson, W. Earl Brown, Ian Gomez, Buck Henry, Evan Jones, Tom McCarthy, Glenn Morshower, Jon Polito, Troy Winbush, Russell Means, Pat Morita, Joan Cusack, Robert Evans, Judy Greer, Eric Roberts, Shoshannah Stern; Action, Comedy

 Unusual Songs Charting in the U.S.